 BBC broadcaster and journalist Martha Kearney has joined New York poet and critic Marilyn Hacker and medical scientist Professor Rod Flower FRS to complete the judging panel for the 2012 Hippocrates Awards for Poetry and Medicine.

-For more on the 2012 Hippocrates Awards and the Hippocrates initiative see my recent update
+For more on the 2012 Hippocrates Awards and the Hippocrates initiative see my recent update.

-Tuesday 24 January 2012
+Tuesday, 24 January 2012

 New deadline midnight GMT 3rd February for 2012 Hippocrates entries

-Entries are now closed for the 2012 Hippocrates poetry & medicine awards for which there is a £5000 1st prize in each of 2 categories: an Open International Prize and UK NHS-related Prize for an unpublished poem of up to 50 lines written in English.
-Judging is anonymous.
+Entries are now closed for the 2012 Hippocrates poetry & medicine awards for which there is a £5000

-Brazil to Burma, Italy to India, South Africa to Switzerland, Ghana to Germany, France and Switzerland, and with poems submitted from 36 US states, 5 Indian states, 5 Canadian provinces, and from throughout the UK.
+For the 2012 awards there have been entries from 5 continents, from 32 countries from Argentina to Australia, Brazil to Burma, Italy to India, South Africa to Switzerland, Ghana to Germany, France and Switzerland, and with poems submitted from 36 US states, 5 Indian states, 5 Canadian provinces, and from throughout the UK.

 Hippocrates Prize winners will be announced by the judges, Marilyn Hacker, Martha Kearney and Professor Rod Flower, FRS, at the Awards Symposium in London, Sat 12th May at the end of our 3rd International Symposium on Poetry and Medicine.